Tempera Vs. Acrylic Paint

 When I learned about acrylic paints that were meant for an elementary classroom, I was excited to give them a try.
-I order some Blick acrylic paints and experimented with a few projects.
+I ordered some Blick Acrylic paints and experimented with a few projects.

-Everything that was said about acrylic paints was true…they were smooth, beautiful and had a lovely finish.
+Everything that was said about acrylic paints was try… they were smooth, beautiful and had a lovely finish.

 Here’s the thing.
 Acrylic paints dry to a hard plastic.
-And when your pour them down your drain, they will stick to your pipes.
+And when you pour them down your drain, they wills tick to your pipes.

 And if you don’t clean your brushes well, then the same hard plastic will adhere to the bristles.

-So that had me swearing off acrylics for along time.
+A major deciding factor for choosing tempera vs. acrylic paints.
+So that had me swearing off acrylics for a long time.